How to Survive a Boil Water Notice

 Set Family Rules During Boil Notice Days

 If you have kids or grandchildren running around your house during this time, things can become a bit more difficult.
-After all, kids are accustomed to being able to turn on the faucet to grab a drink or to wash their hands anytime they want.
-You will have to enforce a few household rules during a boil water notice to keep everyone safe.
+After all, young children are accustomed to turning on the faucet to grab a drink or wash their hands anytime they want.
+You’ll have to enforce a few household rules during a boil water notice to keep everyone safe.
 These are a few simple ones anyone could follow:

 • Avoid using any faucet (put a sticky note on the handle of every faucet if you have to)